Moffie

 Moffie is a 2019 biographical war romantic drama film co-written and directed by Oliver Hermanus.
 Based on the autobiographical novel of the same name by André Carl van der Merwe, the film depicts mandatory conscription into the notorious South African Defence Force (SADF) during apartheid through the eyes of a young closeted character Nicholas van der Swart (Kai Luke Brümmer) as he attempts to hide his attraction to another gay recruit (Ryan de Villiers) in a hostile environment.
 The title derives from a homophobic slur in South Africa used to police masculinity.

 The film had its world premiere release at the Venice International Film Festival on 4 September 2019.
 It also had its special screenings at other film festivals and received a number of accolades in various categories.
-Its original 2020 theatrical release was disrupted.
-Distributed by Curzon Cinemas in the UK and IFC Films in the US, it was made available to stream and released in select theatres in 2021.
+Its original 2020 theatrical release was disrupted by the Covid 19 pandemic.
+Distributed by Curzon Cinemas in the UK and IFC Films in the US, it was made available to stream and released in select cinemas in 2021.

 Synopsis

-The film begins in 1981, with South Africa's increasingly paranoid white minority government embroiled in a proxy conflict at its border with communist-backed Angola.
+The film begins in 1981, with South Africa's white minority government embroiled in a brutal proxy conflict in Angola and Namibia.
 A shy teenager, Nicholas van der Swart, like all white South African males over 16, is forced to undergo two years of compulsory military service in the SADF.
 He keeps his head down whilst the sadistic sergeants brutalise and train the recruits to hate and kill, policing their every move.
 The threat of shame, abuse, and worse looms over any who fail to conform to an ideal of Afrikaner hypermasculinity.
 There are details that set Nicholas apart: that, despite his Afrikaans surname from his stepfather, he is English-speaking; and as he finds quiet solidarity in and connection with another recruit Dylan Stassen, that he is gay, the latter of which is a punishable crime and could land him in the ominous Ward 22 if he were found out.